apiflask/apiflask/docs/openapi.md

 There are some automatic behaviors on operation `responses` object:

-- If the `input` decorator is added on the view function, APIFlask will add a `400` response.
+- If the `input` decorator is added to the view function, APIFlask will add a `400` response.
-- When the `auth_required` decorator is added on the view function, APIFlask will add a `401` response.
+- When the `auth_required` decorator is added to the view function, APIFlask will add a `401` response.
 - If the view function only use the route decorator, APIFlask will add a default `200` response.

-You can disable these behavior or configure them through related [configuration variables](/configuration#automation-behavior-control).
+You can disable these behaviors or configure them through related [configuration variables](/configuration#automation-behavior-control).